FellowWithLaptop/FB_CaseStateMachine/README.md

 VAR
     // state machine
     eState : E_MainStateMachine;
-    (*The FB_Init method is used to pass the name of the state machine, the event entry and the variable of the state machine*)

-    fbState : FB_CaseStateMachine('MainStateMachine', TC_Events.TcGeneralAdsEventClass.Pending, eState);
+    (*The FB_Init method is used to pass the name of the state machine, the event entry and the variable of the state machine*) fbState : FB_CaseStateMachine('MainStateMachine', TC_Events.TcGeneralAdsEventClass.Pending,eState);

     //some transitions
     bInitDone : BOOL;